Buccaneer S.2B: A Strike Aircraft for Britain at Rank VII

 Meet the Buccaneer S.2B!

+In the next major update, the RAF’s Buccaneer S.2B variant will be joining the Strike aircraft line of the British tree, taking its place at Rank VII and filling a noticeable gap.
+This variant of the Buccaneer addresses many of the shortcomings of the previous variant, improving both defensive and offensive capabilities.
+Let’s take a look at what’s on offer!
 Firstly, the S.2B has both internally mounted countermeasures and also more of them in total.
 Unlike the previous version, you won’t have to use valuable wing stations in order to have protection from missile threats.
 This means you can instead use those pylons for more strike weaponry, or the expanded Sidewinder arsenal this variant offers with both the AIM-9G and L available.

 Zitat: